 Have you ever performed a double take when you took a look at your last energy bill?
-While high energy bills can be the consequence of extreme weather events, consistently high bills can also signify an inefficient HVAC system or your home is wasting energy because of other means, including drafty windows or inadequate insulation.
+While high energy bills can be the result of severe weather conditions, consistently high bills can also indicate an inefficient HVAC system or your home is wasting energy through other means, like drafty windows or inadequate insulation.

-One of the simplest ways to identify whether your home is using too much energy is by getting a home service expert to carry out a home energy audit, also called a home energy assessment.
-Keep reading to find out more about home energy audits, including what they are and their advantages.
+One of the easiest ways to figure out whether your home is wasting energy is by calling a home service specialist to carry out a home energy audit, also called a home energy assessment.
+Keep reading to learn more about home energy audits, including what they are and their key elements.

 What Is a Home Energy Audit?

-An energy audit is a comprehensive inspection of how much energy your home consumes and whether – and where – your home might be losing or wasting energy.
-An inspector will go through previous energy bills while completing an energy audit to determine where energy is being wasted and how much.
+An energy audit is a custom inspection of how much energy your home uses and whether – and where – your home could be losing or wasting energy.
+An inspector will take a look at older energy bills in the course of an energy audit to figure out where energy is being used and how much.

-The overall goal of an energy audit is to help homeowners save money on their energy bills by identifying energy-efficient updates, which may include replacing your existing HVAC system, adding new insulation, closing up leaks, or replacing loose windows.
+The ultimate goal of an energy audit is to help homeowners save money on their energy bills by suggesting energy-efficient improvements, which might include exchanging your current HVAC system, installing new insulation, sealing up leaks, or replacing drafty windows.

-Over the course of the energy assessment, the auditor performs an inspection of the outside and inside of your home.
-The auditor will perform a blower door test on doorways, windows and fireplaces to figure out if there are air leaks in your home.
+During the energy assessment, the auditor performs an inspection of the outside and inside of your home.
+The auditor completes a blower door test on doorways, windows and fireplaces to determine if there are air leaks in your home.
 They’ll also inspect your home’s HVAC system, as well as the ductwork, the water heater, and the insulation in your attic.
-Comprehensive assessments could also include checking your current lighting system.
+Exhaustive assessments could also include checking your current lighting system.

 Benefits of a Home Energy Audit

-It can be hard for the average homeowner to know for certain how efficient their home is versus other similar homes in their area.
-However, many energy companies often offer information about where your home stands when compared with similar homes and whether it’s more efficient, about average, or inefficient versus your neighbors’ homes.
-This can be a great starting point to determine if you need an energy audit scheduled.
+It can be hard for the typical homeowner to know for sure how efficient their home is in comparison to other similar homes in their neighborhood.
+However, local energy companies often provide information about where your home stands in comparison to similar homes and whether it’s more efficient, about average, or inefficient in contrast with your neighbors’ homes.
+This could be a great starting point to determine if you need an energy audit completed.

-It’s beneficial to learn more about how efficient your home is and where you’re using the most energy.
-For example, if your ducts are damaged, it can lead to a large increase in your energy bills and excessive wear and tear on your HVAC system as it has to run longer to properly heat or cool your home.
+It’s good to know how efficient your home is and where you’re using up the most energy.
+For example, if your ducts are leaking, it can cause a sizable increase in your energy bills and increased wear and tear on your HVAC system because it has to stay on longer to completely heat or cool your home.

 Making Energy-Efficient Upgrades

-An energy audit can expose where you need to make energy-efficient improvements to cut back on energy and decrease utility bills.
-This might include replacing worn-down weatherstripping or buying a new energy-efficient furnace.
+An energy audit will outline where you need to make energy-efficient changes to cut back on energy and decrease utility bills.
+This may include replacing worn-down weatherstripping or buying a new energy-efficient furnace.

 Improving Health and Safety

-Enabling air to seep into your home via doors and windows, or due to a lack of insulation can cause excessive moisture to build up, which could negatively influence your home’s humidity levels or encourage mold.
-This can lead to health conditions, particularly for people dealing with asthma or allergies.
+Permitting air to seep into your home through doors and windows, or due to a lack of insulation can cause unwanted moisture to appear, which may negatively influence your home’s humidity levels or lead to mold.
+This can exacerbate health problems, especially for people suffering from asthma or allergies.

-Energy-efficient homes are sought after by homebuyers.
-You can sell your home much faster or for more money by showing possible buyers that it’s energy efficient.
+Energy-efficient homes are desired by homebuyers.
+You can sell your home much faster or for more money by demonstrating to prospective buyers that it’s energy efficient.

-Although handling an energy audit independently may not be as detailed as choosing a professional, it’ll offer a general understanding of how energy efficient your home is.
-If you don’t find any issues during the DIY test, then you likely don’t need to bring in a professional.
+Although completing an energy audit on your own may not be as detailed as hiring a professional, it’ll offer a general understanding of how energy efficient your home is.
+If you don’t discover any flaws during the DIY test, then you likely don’t need to call in a professional.
 Use this step-by-step checklist:

-• Inspect your HVAC system.
-Broken ducts can lose nearly 20% of conditioned air, leading to steeper energy bills and increased strain on HVAC equipment.
-If you find leaks, use duct tape to plug them.
-If your HVAC equipment is old and wearing down, upgrading to a new system can save you a considerable amount on your energy bills.
-In some cases, it can be better to call a reputable HVAC company to inspect your system.
+- Review your HVAC system.
+Leaky ducts can lose as much as 20% of conditioned air, leading to higher energy bills and increased strain on HVAC equipment.
+If you discover leaks, use duct tape to eliminate them.
+If your HVAC equipment is old and wearing down, upgrading to a new system can save you a substantial amount on your energy bills.
+In some cases, it might be better to hire a reputable HVAC company to inspect your system.

-• Check for air leaks.
+- Look for air leaks.
 Air leaks on average can increase monthly energy bills by 10 to 20%.
-Inside, look for air leaks in areas where you can find a draft, including along the edge of flooring and close to baseboards and electrical outlets.
-Outside, you can look for air leaks along the home’s foundation, siding and mortar.
+Inside, look for air leaks in areas where you can find a draft, such as along the edge of flooring and close to baseboards and electrical outlets.
+Outside, you can look for air leaks in the home’s foundation, siding and mortar.
 Plug, caulk or seal any air leaks to save money.

-• Check the ventilation.
-Check that all of your kitchen and bathroom exhaust fans are spinning properly, and check for evidence of rot or moisture.
+- Check the ventilation.
+Ensure that all of your kitchen and bathroom exhaust fans are working properly, and look for evidence of rot or moisture.

 Contact Forster Heating for a Professional Energy Audit

-If you want professional help determining how energy efficient your heating and cooling equipment is, call the HVAC professionals at Forster Heating today.
-We’ve proudly served the residents of with quality home services for many years.
-Contact us today to request an appointment.
+If you want professional help finding out how energy efficient your heating and cooling equipment is, contact the HVAC experts at Forster Heating today.
+We’ve proudly served the residents of Auburn with quality home services for many years.
+Contact us today to set up an appointment.